Universal aspects of the random first order phase transition theory of the structural glass transition: Discussion

 Historically, the Adam-Gibbs (AG) theory \cite{Adam65JCP} was the first to propose an explanation for the possible divergence of relaxation times at $T_{K}$ based on vanishing of configurational entropy.
 The predictions based on the more \textit{ad hoc} AG mechanism is distinct from the RFOT theory in at least two ways.
 First, in the AG theory there is no analogue of $T_{d}$ giving the impression that the character of transport changes only at $T_{K}$ or at all temperatures.
-This would be inconsistent with many observations suggesting that at $T_{d}$, particle transport is no longer diffusive.
-Indeed, there are innumerable computer simulations that support this picture.
+This would be inconsistent with many observations suggesting that at $T_{d}$, particle transport changes character, and theoretically with numerous exact dynamical solutions in high dimensions \cite{Maimbourg2016,Kurchan2016,Parisi2020}.
+Indeed, there are innumerable computer simulations that experimentally support this picture.
 More importantly, by analyzing data for a number of glass forming materials Novikov and Sokolov have proposed that there may be a near \textquotedbl{}universal\textquotedbl{} value of 10$^{-7}$s \cite{Novikov03PRE} (larger than the estimate by Goldstein \cite{Goldstein69JCP}) for relaxation, which sets the boundary between diffusive transport and onset of activated transitions.
 Of course, the value of $T_{d}$ at which relaxation exceeds 10$^{-7}$s is clearly material dependent.
 Several computer simulations have noted that the nature of transport (non-Gaussian behavior in van Hove correlation functions and evidence for hopping mechanism \cite{Miyagawa88JCP,Thirumalai93PRE,Kob95PRE}) changes even before $T_d$ is reached, further supporting the accepted view that the dynamical transition is avoided.
 We surmise that theories, such as the AG theory, which cannot describe the dynamical changes at $T_d$ may not be suitable for describing glass transition.
 Second, RFOT predicts a much stronger growth of the correlation length than the AG theory.
 Interestingly, recent computer simulation studies support the predictions of RFOT theory first by identifying the existence of $T_{K}$ (or equivalently density \cite{Kang13PRE}), and second by confirming that $\nu=\frac{2}{d}$ \cite{Mosayebi10PRL,Tanaka10NATMAT}.